Skoum-SB/Pool-Game/README.md

 # Pool-Game
-A JavaScript pool game coded by 3 dumbass french students.
+A JavaScript pool game coded by three french students.